BenShutt/DataRequest/README.md

     .decodeValue()
 ```

-where `Endpoint` is some `URLRequestMaker` since it conforms to `URLRequestConvertible`.
+where `Endpoint` is some `URLRequestMaker`.

 ## Debug Logging

-To log request/responses, make a new `Session` instance (managing its lifecycle accoringly) with a `ResponseEventMonitor` event monitor.
+To log request/responses, make a new `Session` instance (managing its lifecycle accordingly) with a `ResponseEventMonitor` event monitor.
 The `ResponseEventMonitor` logs the `debugDescription` of the `DataResponse`.
 For example: